 - At the “Contact Information” Page, be sure to scroll to the bottom of the page and initial both boxes under “Privacy Policies.”
 Continue Checkout.

 - Click “Start” on the first Application page.

 - On the 2nd Application page, click “Start” on the bottom left side of the page.

 After that, you will be asked to upload a file as a writing sample.
 If you are pre-approved, check the “pre-approved” box and fill out your information.
 Once you finish the steps, click “Submit Application.”

 NOTE: despite being asked to enter payment information, YOU WILL NOT BE CHARGED for this course unless you choose to enroll if / when you receive a notice of acceptance for the course.
 In other words, it’s 100% free to apply.
 The full course fee will be due up front to register, prior to attending the course.

-The submission deadline for fall quarter is August 21 at midnight (Pacific Time).
+The submission deadline HAS BEEN EXTENDED for fall quarter to September 8 at midnight (Pacific Time) unless noted “Closed”.

 Creative Writing (Onsite):

 (356707) WRITING X 421.3, Creative Nonfiction III with Barbara Abercrombie (CLOSED)